vamshirajagiri/SQL_music_store_analysis/README.md

-/* Q5: Who is the best customer?
+> Q5: Who is the best customer?
 The customer who has spent the most money will be declared the best customer.
-Write a query that returns the person who has spent the most money.*/
+Write a query that returns the person who has spent the most money

-> select customer.customer_id,
+select customer.customer_id,
 customer.first_name,customer.last_name,sum(invoice.total) as amnt_spent
 from customer
 join invoice on  customer.customer_id = invoice.customer_id